 A tame indoor bierhall with German beer, homemade Radlers, a great pretzel with beer cheese fondue, and friendly bartenders.
 Grab a big picnic table and go for a round of boots with friends while passing around fries and sausages and spaetzle mac and cheese.
 It’s going to be a good time, unless you’re not a fun person.

 Dead Line is a sleek, dark bar with a bottle collection so extensive that a massive ladder is necessary to get to the top-shelf stuff.
-Not only is it a fantastic place to go for fancy cocktails, but the South American small plate menu is also strong, with things like braised brisket arepas so good we’d wait in a DMV line for some.
+Not only is it a fantastic place to go for fancy cocktails, but the South American small plate menu is also strong, with a queso fresco-topped burger so good we’d wait in a DMV line for one.
 Take advantage of Happy Hour, when you can get a lychee daiquiri and a plate of tostones for $11 total.